greydongilmore/personal_website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Postdoctoral fellowship in Department of Mathmatics
+  - course: Postdoc in Department of Mathematics
     institution: Western University
     year: 2022-current
   - course: Ph.D.
 Biomedical Engineering